 If you are into wild remote islands, you gonna love this.
 The Raja Ampat Islands (“Four Kings” in Indonesian) are among the wildest and most remote regions I ever had the chance to explore.
-Here are the first panoramas of the Raja Ampat Islands that were published on the internet and on Google Earth.
-Hope you enjoy them!
+Here are among the first panoramas of the Raja Ampat Islands that were published on the internet and on Google Earth.
+They show you what to expect if you are planning to travel to Raja Ampat, hope you enjoy them!

 At the tip of the island of New Guinea, the far-off Indonesian province of West Papua is still largely undeveloped.
 The Indonesian government only began to launch development plans of this province as an attempt to secure their authority, so faraway from the capital Jakarta.